Ticket #288 (new enhancement)

 I haven't thought about other scenarios for text, but most of them (except CSS) would probably be OK to scan with a generic text-type search.

-Changed 4 years ago by eben
+comment:3 Changed 14 years ago by eben

 I'm not suggesting that it is a solution; just an auxiliary function...previews, specifically, would be really nice to have.
 Anyway, the core of my question is whether or not we have the ability to dynamically render text on top of (or into?) the generic mimetype icons in order to expose their extensions.